-It’s your responsibility to keep UBC informed of any change of mailing or email address so that professors and faculty members know where to contact you.
-You can change your personal information online at the Student Services Centre website.
+It's your responsibility to keep UBC informed of any change of mailing or email address so that faculty and staff members know where to contact you.
+You can change your personal information online at the Student Services Centre.
 Please login with your Campus-Wide Login to access your personal record.

 You must apply for the provincial Medical Services Plan (MSP) coverage as soon as you arrive in BC.
 There is a required waiting period consisting of the remainder of the month of arrival plus two months.

 Canadian citizens and Permanent Residents: If you are coming from another province you should make arrangements with your current provincial plan to ensure continued coverage during the waiting period.

 International students: You will be automatically enrolled in iMED, a basic insurance plan that covers the remainder of the month of arrival plus two months.
 However, if you arrive early or late, you have to apply for a change of the coverage dates.
 Example: a student starting their program in September needs to change coverage dates if arriving before August 1 or after August 31.
 Similarly, a student starting their program in January needs to change coverage dates if arriving before December 1 or after December 31.

 All newly admitted graduate students are encouraged to attend our Gradstart welcome event, jointly offered by The Graduate Student Society, International Student Development and Graduate and Postdoctoral Studies.
 You can also learn more about starting your #UBCGradJourney through enrolling in GradStart Online.
 Orientations take place twice per year (January and August/September).
 For details, visit our Events page.